nonabelian/BodyID/README.md

 based on the sensor data.
 This script, however, classifies based on user id -- it learns to predict which user is carrying the phone -- using a feature vector with 561 features, derived from smartphone measurements.
-A physical signature, if you will.
-The prediction accuracy is, on average, 92%.
+This is regardless of the activity the individual is performing -- a physical signature, if you will.
+The prediction accuracy is on average 92%.

+In addition, the script then computes a classification per activity.
+First each activity's data undergoes t-SNE reduction to two dimensions, to demonstrate clustering relations/closeness.
+Then classification is performed for each activity, with accuracy upwards of 95% for some activities.

 **Note**: